vyca2017/content/content/tutorials/freecom/part-3.md

 Apollo uses the concept of an `Observable` (which you might be familiar with if you have worked with [RxJS](https://github.com/Reactive-Extensions/RxJS) before) in order to deliver updates to your application.

-Rather than using the updated data manually in a callback though, you can benefit from further Apollo features that conventiently allow you to update the local `ApolloStore` which contains the cached data from previous queries.
+Rather than using the updated data manually in a callback, you can benefit from further Apollo features that conveniently allow you to update the local `ApolloStore` which contains the cached data from previous queries.

 > **Tutorial Workflow**
 >